 Key Note Speakers

-Conference fee for face-to-face conference
+Conference fee for the online conference

 If you have a disability or special need that may affect your participation in the conference, please contact Nicole Holzapfel-Mantin